 5 Steps to More Proactive Key Account Planning

 Key account management can present a number of challenges.
 Pain points can arise in the form of lost accounts, revenue loss from key clients, lost growth opportunities, and miscommunication with key accounts.
-When planning effective key account management strategies, one should always take a proactive approach, rather than a reactive one.
+When planning effective key account management strategies, you should always take a proactive approach, rather than a reactive one.

 1. Be an Ally to Key Accounts

-Work toward the goals of both expanding and protecting your key account client businesses.
-This means applying a long-term approach to understanding what your key customers need and how you can support and help them achieve their business goals.
-This practice includes observing the way your client’s businesses function and how they approach business communications and competitive situations.
+This practice includes observing the way your clients function and how they approach business communications and competitive situations.
 This will help you better personalize your service to them and understand how to approach the key account relationship.
 In short, the goal here is to maintain and evolve positive relationships with your key clients, positioning yourself as their strategic business ally.

 2. Assign a Key Account “Champion”

-Put someone in charge of key account management in your company—something on the order of a key account management “manager.”
+Put someone in charge of key account management in your company — something on the order of a key account management “manager.”
 Harvard Business Review refers to this person as the key account management “champion.”

 This champion ensures that key account management is practiced at all levels and educates other managers and employees on the importance of paying special attention to the needs of key account clients.
-This person is a communicator and an organizer, working to keep client needs in perspective, with regard to your company’s day-to-day interactions with key account clients.
+If there is not company-wide adoption of key account best practices, valuable accounts that should be receiving maximum attention may slip through the cracks.

 3. Involve Your C-Suite